sagemath/trac_to_gh/Issue 4748.md

 # Issue 4748: pass to quotient ring for exp

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4748

 Original creator: robertwb